 Intervention The intervention will be ATLS® training, a proprietary 2.5 day course teaching a standardised approach to trauma patient care using the concepts of a primary and secondary survey.
 Physicians will be trained in an accredited ATLS® training facility in India.

-Ethical Considerations We will approach for informed consent for follow up once they are admitted or telephonically if they are transferred.
+Ethical Considerations We will seek informed consent for follow up once participants are admitted or telephonically if they are transferred.
 In-hospital data collection from medical records will be conducted under a waiver of informed consent.
 Patients will be informed about the trial and their right to opt out of data collection.
-Patients will be informed that they can withdraw their data from the trial at any time before final analysis of the data.
+Patients will be informed that they can withdraw their data from the trial at any time before final analysis.

-Trial Period 2024-10-01 to 2029-10-01
+Trial Period October 1, 2024, to September 30, 2029.